-Corporate SG&A increased for the first quarter of fiscal 2017 compared to the same period last year.
-This was primarily due to an increase of \$0.6 million in stock compensation expenses.
+Corporate SG&A increased for both the second quarter and first six months of fiscal 2017 compared to the same periods last year.
+This was primarily due to an increase in stock compensation expenses.

 Liquidity and Capital Resources

 Our business is capital intensive.
 Our capital requirements include manufacturing equipment and materials.
 In addition, we have historically fueled our growth in part through acquisitions.
 We have historically met our working capital, capital expenditure requirements and acquisition funding needs through our net cash flows provided by operations, various debt arrangements and sale of equity to investors.
 We believe that operating cash flows and available credit under the credit facilities will provide adequate resources to fund internal and external growth initiatives for the foreseeable future.